nukiro/bushido/docs/setup.md

 ### Raylib

-The following commands are from the Github `raylib` documentation as an example for the process.
+The following commands are extracted from the Github `raylib` documentation.
 Check before running them in the GitHub documentation for any updates.

 ```shell
 # install library dependencies